 Types of Mortgage Loans Available

-You can use this quick overview to better understand your possible mortgage loan options.
+You can use the overview below to better understand your possible mortgage loan options.

 This is one of the most common types of loans, and you may already be familiar with some of the terms.
 To be eligible for this type of loan, a lender will check to make sure that you fit the credit score requirements, and you will need to prove that you have a steady income that supports repayment of the loan.